CoffeeCodeAndCreatine/sillyStuffedAnimalStories/chapter_53/story.md

 <div style="page-break-after: always;"></div>

-It was not until his best friend Bruce joined him, he decided it was ok.
+It was not until his best friend Bruce joined him, that he decided it was ok.

 <div style="page-break-after: always;"></div>